skyflo-ai/skyflo/mcp/README.md

 # MCP Server for Skyflo.ai

 This is the MCP server for Skyflo.ai.
-It unifies Kubernetes (kubectl, Argo Rollouts, Helm) and CI/CD systems (starting with Jenkins) behind a FastMCP server, enabling natural-language execution by the [Engine](../engine) with integration-aware tool discovery, and secure credential resolution over HTTP or SSE.
+It unifies Kubernetes (kubectl, Argo Rollouts, Helm) and CI/CD systems (starting with Jenkins) behind a FastMCP server, enabling natural-language execution by the [Engine](../engine) with integration-aware tool discovery, and secure credential resolution over HTTP via Streamable HTTP transport.

 ## Architecture